SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 > Important: If "Require Authentication" is set the Google IAM Service Account used by the Subscription must include the role of `Cloud Run Invoker`.

-#### PubSub+ Connection details as Secret
+#### Solace PubSub+ Connection details as GCP Secret

 The Connector service in Cloud Run will access the PubSub+ event broker REST Messaging service connection details from a secret which is configured to be available through the `SOLACE_BROKER_CONNECTION` environment variable.
 This is recommended security best practice because connection details include credentials to authenticate the Connector service, as a REST client to PubSub+.

-The Secret details can be updated through Secret Manaager.
+The Secret details can be updated through Secret Manager.

 > Important: The Google IAM Service Account to be used by the Connector service in Cloud Run must include the role of `Secret Manager Secret Accessor`.

 #### PubSub+ Event Broker REST API for inbound messaging

-PubSub+ REST API clients are called REST publishing clients or REST producers.
+PubSub+ REST API clients are called "REST publishing clients" or "REST producers".
 They [publish events into a PubSub+ event broker](https://docs.solace.com/Open-APIs-Protocols/Using-REST.htm) using the REST API.
 The ingested events will be converted to the same [internal message format](https://docs.solace.com/Basics/Message-What-Is.htm) as produced by any other API and can also be consumed by any other supported API.

 > Note: this guide is using [REST messaging mode](https://docs.solace.com/Open-APIs-Protocols/REST-get-start.htm#When) of the Solace REST API.